Decades of Experience on your side

 - A large inheritance

-If you believe that a change in the amount of child support being paid for your child is appropriate and necessary, you should talk with an experienced attorney as soon as possible.
+If you believe that a change in the amount of child support being paid for your child is appropriate and necessary, you should talk with an experienced Scottsdale child support attorney as soon as possible.
 You cannot just stop paying the support you owe, nor can you simply demand that the other parent pay more because your child’s needs have increased.
 You need to go through the formal process of modifying your support order.

 Changing a support order can be complicated, and requires filing legal paperwork.
 Singer Pistiner, P.C. can take care of his process for you so you can get your support order modified as quickly as possible, and so you will have the best chance of a successful modification.

-Getting Legal Help on Child Support
+Getting Legal Help with Child Support

 Singer Pistiner, PC. can assist parents who are separating or divorcing when securing a child support order.
 While the issue of child support is often decided in a divorce, there is no requirement that the parents have ever been married in order for support to be ordered.
 Child support may also be decided as part of custody proceedings, or the issue may be addressed in a separate court action.

-Our Scottsdale child support attorney have extensive experience with all types of legal actions related to the issue of child support.
+Our Scottsdale child support lawyers have extensive experience with all types of legal actions related to the issue of child support.
 We assist clients with seeking an initial support order, filing for paternity actions, seeking a modification to a support decree, custodial needs, and enforcing those mandates.
 Our goal is always to resolve the issues with a minimum of time, stress, and expense so you can get the money your child needs as quickly as possible.

 When you have family problems that require the help of skilled Scottsdale divorce attorneys, call Singer Pistiner, PC..
 We offer decades of experience to give you the compassionate representation you deserve throughout the duration of your legal proceedings.
 Below, you can read what some of our past clients have to say about our service.
 With our team on your side, you can count on dedicated representation committed to helping you obtain the best possible outcome for your situation.
 Call (480) 418-7011 now or contact us online to schedule your free consultation.